itslucky333/react/P5_can we use append instead of render/cob824c96ac858a19440c96d5/README.md

 ### can we use append of js instead of render?

-no, we cant it shoes elements as a object
+no, we cant it shows elements as a object